Sheena Rijwani

 Consider this.

-When you’re creating content targeted at a broader market, you analyze their pain points.
-However, it’s not necessary that all the prospects under that target market would have the same pain point.
+You analyze their pain points when creating content targeted at a broader market.
+However, all the prospects under that target market don’t need to have the same pain point.

 The US ABM market is projected to reach $202.3 million.

-When you’re using ABM, you know everything about the account you’re targeting.
-You use specifics like demographics, age, buying capacity, social media channels, and campaign potential to determine the best fit content.
+When you use ABM, you know everything about the account you’re targeting.
+You use specifics like demographics, age, buying capacity, social media channels, and campaign potential to determine the best-fit content.
 This makes your messaging much more precise, increasing the chances of converting them.

 Thus, content optimized for cross-platform marketing is essential.

-You create the content suitable for your target account and tweak it as per the platforms used for sharing the content.
+You create content suitable for your target account and tweak it according to the platforms for sharing the content.

 4. Align your sales and marketing teams